 Kara Herold is a filmmaker whose carefully crafted works examine the intersection of feminism and pop culture with wit and visual flair.
-She has written, directed and produced everything from short animations to award winning documentaries, and has collaborated extensively with other artists and writers, including Beth Lisick, Lynn Peril and Andi Zeisler.
+She has written, directed and produced everything from short animations to award winning documentaries, and has collaborated extensively with other artists and writers, including Beth Lisick, Monica Nolan and Andi Zeisler.

-Herold’s previous production, Grrlyshow, premiered at Sundance in 2001.
+Herold's previous production, GRRLYSHOW, premiered at Sundance in 2001.
 The film told the story of the girl zine explosion, in which women from all walks of life began creating zines to provide themselves and others with an alternative to the homogeneity of mainstream media.
-Zine makers profiled included the creators of Bust, Bitch, Plotz, Bamboo Girl, Java Turtle and Pagan’s Head.
-The film screened around the country and is currently being distributed by Women Make Movies.

-Herold’s other productions include Tit Chat and Women for Sale.
-Tit Chat, a collaboration with cartoonist Ariel Bordeaux, is a three minute animation about accepting one’s body, whatever its size.
+Herold's other productions include TIT CHAT and WOMEN FOR SALE.
+TIT CHAT, a collaboration with cartoonist Ariel Bordeaux, is a three minute animation about accepting one's body, whatever its size.
 It was a finalist at the Queer Short Movie Awards.
-Women for Sale takes Beth Lisick’s spoken-word account of a teenage models’ career and sets it to a dazzling montage of exploitation footage from days gone by.
+WOMEN FOR SALE takes Beth Lisick's spoken-word account of a teenage models' career and sets it to a dazzling montage of exploitation footage from days gone by.
 The film recently won first place at the 23rd annual Cine-Poetry Film Festival sponsored by the National Poetry Association.
-(09/09)

 A film by Kara Herold, 2000, 18 min., Color